Unit 3 Progress Check Mcq Ap Lang

 Explanation:

 The best answer is (C).
-The author argues that the "relentless pursuit of technological advancement" leads to the "erosion of human connection."
-Options (A) and (D) are too extreme; the author doesn't claim technology is inherently evil or that it should be abandoned.
+That's why the author argues that the "relentless pursuit of technological advancement" leads to the "erosion of human connection. " Options (A) and (D) are too extreme; the author doesn't claim technology is inherently evil or that it should be abandoned.
 Option (B) is incorrect because the author critiques social media's negative effects.

 Question 2: